Alpine Valley Music Theatre

-Alpine Valley Music Theatre is a 37,000-capacity amphitheater located on County Highway D in East Troy, Wisconsin.
-The seasonal venue was built in 1977 and it features a characteristic wooden roof, covering the 7,500-seat pavilion and a sprawling lawn.
+Alpine Valley Music Theatre is a 30,000-capacity amphitheater located on County Highway D in East Troy, Wisconsin.
+The seasonal venue was built in 1977 and it features a wooden roof, covering the 7,500-seat pavilion and a sprawling lawn.
 It was the largest amphitheater in the United States until 1993, when the Glen Helen Pavilion (now known as the Glen Helen Amphitheater) was built in California.

-The theatre is located roughly equally distant from Madison, Milwaukee, Rockford, and Chicago, and therefore draws a wide regional audience.

 The amphitheater was purchased by Nederlander Concerts in 1993, and later acquired by SFX (now Live Nation) in 1999.
 In 2019 the venue was sold to Consolidated-Tomoka Land Company for $7.5M with Live Nation retaining its lease.

 Notable performances

 The amphitheater has played host to many concerts and music festivals, including Family Values Tour, Furthur Festival, H.O.R.D.E.
-Festival, Lollapalooza, Monsters of Rock Festival, Ozzfest, PJ20 Festival, Projekt Revolution, Tibetan Freedom Concert and World Series of Rock Festival.
+Festival, Lollapalooza, Monsters of Rock Festival, Ozzfest, PJ20 Festival, Projekt Revolution, Tibetan Freedom Concert, World Series of Rock Festival, and Farm Aid 2019.

 Boz Scaggs headlined the venue's inaugural event on June 30, 1977.
 Jimmy Buffett & The Coral Reefer Band played during its inaugural summer of 1977 and every subsequent year since 1995, with the exception of 2005, 2017, and 2018.
 Aerosmith also performed during the venue's inaugural season in 1977, and has appeared there fourteen times.

 The Grateful Dead played at Alpine Valley 20 times from 1980 through 1989.
 Their album, Dick's Picks Volume 32, was recorded here in 1982 and their concert performance video, Downhill From Here, documents concerts from 1989.

 Journey recorded a live album here on September 5, 1981 called "Rollin' On", and had a live broadcast to WLS-FM in Chicago, and KCRW-FM in Los Angeles, California.

 Mötley Crüe filmed their music video for "Same Ol' Situation" at a concert here on July 7, 1990.

 On August 26, 1990, Stevie Ray Vaughan & Double Trouble played at the amphitheater along with other blues greats Robert Cray, Buddy Guy, Eric Clapton and his brother Jimmie Vaughan.
 After the concert, Vaughan left the area on a helicopter to return to Chicago and he and four others were killed, when the helicopter crashed into a ski hill, within the Alpine Valley resort.

 The Rolling Stones performed 3 nights at Alpine Valley (Sept.
 8, 9 & 11, 1989).
 These were the bands' first performances in Wisconsin since 1975 at Milwaukee County Stadium.
 The band was interviewed by ABC's 20/20 during their stay in East Troy, WI.

-Phish has played Alpine Valley 20 times; their live album, entitled, Live Phish Volume 5, was recorded here on July 8, 2000.
-In 2010 Phish released a two dvd two CD set of their August 14 performance at the venue that year.
-Phish performed one of the longest jams of the Phish 3.0 period (post break up), playing a version of the song "Ruby Waves" lasting 38 minutes on 07/14/2019.
+Phish has played Alpine Valley 26 times; their live album, entitled, Live Phish Volume 5, was recorded here on July 8, 2000.
+In 2010 Phish released a two DVD two CD set of their August 14 performance at the venue that year.
+Phish has performed two of their longest post-2009 hiatus jams at the venue, playing a version of the song "Ruby Waves" lasting 38 minutes on 07/14/2019 and a version of "Simple" eclipsing 40 minutes on 07/27/2024.